logwet/noverworld/README.md

 You will spawn in the nether inside a portal with a random yaw (facing angle).
 Depending on the version you are using the f3 menu and pie chart will be automatically opened for you.

+Before you join a new world the mod saves your render distance and FOV and resets to this after you leave the world.
+_ie. this means you can configure the RD and FOV you will always spawn with by changing it in the main menu, and you don't have to reset these settings to your preferred defaults in between runs._

 The y height of the portal the mod attempts to target is determined using the following distribution:
 - 80% chance of between 7-13
 - 5% chance of between 14-59